RELOCATING TO WINNIPEG

 Embarking on a house hunting trip to Winnipeg is an exciting endeavor.
 Remember to take your time, ask questions, and explore the city beyond its real estate market.
 Winnipeg's vibrant culture and welcoming atmosphere will undoubtedly make your house hunting journey an enjoyable experience.

-If you’re a family with school-aged kids moving to a new neighbourhood or even just considering a move, one of the first questions you’ll probably ask is “Which school division will my kids be in?”
+• If you’re a family with school-aged kids, one of the first questions you’ll probably ask is “Which school division will my kids be in?”
 Here’s how to find out:

 1. Use the Province of Manitoba School Division Map: https://www.edu.gov.mb.ca/k12/schools/wpg_map.html